10 beers to try before you die

 Dale’s Pale Ale is a trailblazer, not just because of its perfect balance of sweet malts and big, bitter, fruity hops, but because it was the first US craft beer to be canned, and was therefore the beer that sent us down the wonderful road of tinnies once again.
 God bless you Dale, whoever you are.

 Scandinavia like to be different.
 They don’t do wars, or single currencies, or even nighttime half the year.
 And they also don’t really do breweries.
 Some clever men from Norway, Sweden and Denmark realized that someone can do all the hardwork of brewing for you – so you can just sit in an office looking after a running club and occasionally creating recipes for some of the best beers on the planet.
-Mikkel, the man who essentially invented this business model stumbled on a cracking hoppy beer in Green Gold which, along with Beer Geek Milkshake, essentially made him the first global superstar in brewing.
+Mikkel, the man who essentially invented this business model stumbled on a brilliant, rich vanilla stout by accidentally putting the wrong number on his recipe sheet.
+Mike Murphy (now of Lervig fame), who was brewing the beer, did exactly as he was told and the rest is history.